-EVS and HBS partner to develop first live sports production training program
+EVS & HBS partner to develop first live sports production training program

 Las Vegas, Monday 18 April 2016 – A collaboration between leading live sports organizations, EVS and HBS will create the first ever Live Sports Production module which will become a part of HBS’ Broadcast Academy.
 Since 2007 the world renowned Host Broadcaster, HBS, has run its Broadcast Academy as a training service to improve not just individual TV professionals’ skills but the overall global standard of broadcasting.